 How does pay-as-you-go car insurance work?

-This wealth of information is a gold mine for car insurance brands as it lets them calculate risk levels much more accurately.
+This wealth of information is a gold mine for car insurance brands, as it lets them calculate risk levels much more accurately.
 It can let safer drivers pay lower premiums to match their personal driving habits.
-Telematic car insurance is all about getting a personal driving record for insurers to set your premiums by, rather than being lumped into a group price because of your age, gender, location or other factors.
+Telematics car insurance is all about getting a personal driving record for insurers to set your premiums by, rather than being lumped into a group price because of your age, gender, location or other factors.

 For example, HiRoad Assurance Company now offers an app to Rhode Island drivers that gives drivers a discounted insurance rate based on how safely they drive.
 Drivers are given a safe driving rating based on their speed, braking and other factors on the road, and they’re given discounts based on that safety rating.
-The app displays your score and projected discounts for each trip, so you can change your driving behavior based on realtime data.
+The app displays your score and projected discounts for each trip so you can change your driving behavior based on real-time data.

 How can pay-as-you-go car insurance save you money?

 A good DriveScore, or driver safety score, based on telematics information recorded by the black box, will lower your premiums, while a bad score may increase them.